On Saturday morning at 4:30 am, Mr. Nielson woke up the four older Nies

 But this trip would have to be different since the temple is so far away,

-and I didn't want to leave Lottie all day.
+and I wanted to stay with Lottie all day.

 (I couldn't leave Lottie in the hands of Angus... wait, could I? ;).